ksalzke/agendas-for-omnifocus/README.md

 ## `eventTags () : Array<Tag>`

 Returns an array of 'event tags' i.e. tags that denote that a task is an event that can be linked.
 These can be set in preferences.
 If there are no event tags set, returns an empty array.

+## `tagLabelsToShow () : Array<Tag>`

+Returns the array of 'tag labels' to be shown with the task names as part of the 'Manage Agenda Items' dialogue.
+This is set in Preferences.

 ## `getEventTags () : Tag` (asynchronous)